 DFO is currently undertaking a multi-year review of the conservation effectiveness of RCAs, including meeting the national criteria and standards for marine refuges to better conserve sensitive areas and contribute towards Canada's marine conservation targets.
 To meet these standards, the risks to inshore rockfish, their habitat, and benthic communities will need to be avoided or mitigated.
-Peer-reviewed science advice recommends that boundary changes to some RCAs will improve their spatial design by better capturing rockfish habitat features.
+Peer-reviewed science advice also recommends that boundary changes to some RCAs will improve their spatial design by better capturing rockfish habitat features.
 RCAs in the Northern Shelf Bioregion have been selected for the first phase of engagement to align with the MPA network planning process in that area (Section 5.4.2.2).
 Workshops with First Nations and stakeholders and online consultations were held in 2019.
-There will be more opportunities to provide feedback on RCAs in the Northern Shelf Bioregion in the near future.
-Plans are to review RCAs in other regions of BC at a later date.
+There will be more opportunities to provide feedback on RCAs in the Northern Shelf Bioregion.
+DFO is also planning to review RCAs in the other regions at a later date.